pvdz/drew/README.md

 Tokenize a language (or even just work on a bare string).
 Feed the tokens to Drew and apply your queries to do the rewriting.

+The goal of this library is to make it easy to manipulate, investigate, and rewrite tokenized input.
+Drew allows you to work on tokens in a similar way as <code>string.replace</code> works in JavaScript.

+You have input, usually pre-processed by a lexer of your choice, and a query or regular expression and apply this query to the input.
+A callback is called whenever a match is found.

 # run()

 To put Drew to work you call the global function `run` (tbd).